Be better prepared for your next event with this article that covers understanding trade show ROI and goal setting.

-In this first half, we’re focusing on the key measurements to determine if a show is worth your time and investment.
-This article is mostly targeted towards equine product manufacturers and distributors, however, if you are a show stable or trainer, these gems of information can help you to sort out horse show ROI if you use the same main principles.
+In this first half, we’re focusing on the vital measurements to determine if a show is worth your time and investment.
+This article was created with product manufacturers and distributors in mind.

-Before you sign up, keep these tips in mind to be sure you are able to measure the return of this type of event.
+Before you sign up, keep these tips in mind to be sure you can measure the return of this type of event.
 Understanding the value beforehand is key to measuring what you expect and if you decide to go back again the following year.

-“Large events are about the logistics!
-You want to start by organizing your project, identify your target market, plan the budget and plan your experience and then promote, promote, promote!”
+“Large events are about logistics!
+You want to start by organizing your project, identify your target market, plan the budget, and plan your experience and then promote, promote, promote!”

 Determine why you are going.
 Shows are expensive.
-Space rental, shipping, booth design, set up costs, giveaways and promotion all add up quickly.
-Depending on your company and what you offer, as well as the type of show (aimed to gain distributors vs direct sales), you may need to slightly change the list of benefits that you are going after.
-You should have a clear idea of what you need to accomplish during this time.
+Space rental, shipping, booth design, set up costs, giveaways, and promotion all add up quickly.
+Depending on your company and what you offer, as well as the type of show (aimed to gain distributors vs. direct sales), you may need to slightly change the list of benefits that you are going after.
+It would be best if you had a clear idea of what you need to accomplish during this time.

 If you have a large staff going, this keeps everyone on the same page.
 Agree on three main goals for each person, and have them report back on if they reached them all.
 Keep them measurable and reasonable.
 Setting a goal for ten new high-end distributors may not be achievable at a particular event.
 Maybe three is reasonable.

 Nina brings up a couple of great points here.
-Scanning leads is not always offered, but you can purchase your own bar code scanner and download the new leads at the close of each day if people are issued bar tagged name cards at registration.
-At really large events, these are huge timesavers that keep all of your data in one place.
-If you connect it with a laptop, it allows you to also quickly type in additional notes for that leads for followup after the show.
+Lead scanning is not always offered, but you can purchase a bar code scanner and download the new leads at the close of each day if people are issued bar tagged name cards at registration.
+At huge events, these are fantastic timesavers that keep all of your data in one place.
+If you connect it with a laptop, it allows you also quickly to type in additional notes for that leads for followup after the show.
 Do they need a call, a mailed item, samples, or to speak with someone particular in your company?
-At the end you have a complete database to download into your CRM or Excel system.
+In the end, you have a complete database to download into your CRM or Excel system.

 The other main point of this is finding a way to invite and interest people into your booth that is trackable.
-This group was scanned, therefore, she knew who attended and who followed through all the back to the booth to speak with a rep. Presentations are wonderful, but work to put together.
+When you scan a group in, your sales team knows who attended and who followed through to speak with a rep afterward.
+Presentations are lovely, but work to put together.
 Knowing the actual outcome is key to deciding if it was worth it or if you would do it again.

 Measuring is critical.
 Keeping track of how many orders or sales, how many QUALIFIED leads, connections gained to the right person (Sales Manager/ Director/ VP), how many impromptu meetings held, speaking engagements or presentations, and sponsorships.
-Clearly set your goal and weight each item ahead of time, as this is important for later.
+Set your goal and weight the value of each item ahead of time, as this is important for later.

 Here’s the squidgy part.
-This will never be 100% accurate, however, it is key to understanding if you have received your investment’s worth.
+This process will never be 100% accurate.
+However, it is key to understanding if you have received your investment’s worth.
 Add up all of your expenses as well as the estimated dollar value of the returns.
-Select and assign a total value amount for everything you expect to gain from the event – meetings, web traffic resulting from the event, # of sales and what the desired goal amount of those sales would be.
-Do you need 100 prospects to get one sale?
-Weight it accordingly.
+Select and assign a total value amount for everything you expect to gain from the event – meetings, web traffic resulting from the event, # of sales, and what the desired goal amount of those sales would be.
+Do you need 100 prospects in order to get one sale?
+Weight that data point accordingly.

 Was the return more or less than your cost to attend?
-If you spent that same amount on something else, (social media support, a published article, wider coverage advertising) would you expect a better result?
-This data also makes it much easier when approached to exhibit for the following year, when months have gone by and the details are fuzzy.
-No more relying on a gut feeling to make an expensive decision.
+If you spent that same amount on something else (social media support, a published article, broader advertising), would you expect a better result?
+This data also makes it much more comfortable when approached to exhibit for the following year, when months have gone by, and the details are fuzzy — no more relying on a gut feeling to make an expensive decision.